 Related: Learn more about Siberian husky dogs from the American Kennel Club.

-Credit: SVPhilon / iStock / Getty Images
+Credit: SVPhilon / iStock / Getty Images3.
+Australian Shepherd

 Another dog with grazing pedigree, Australian Shepherd is light and agile, The gait makes running seem effortless.
 It takes two to three hours of exercise a day, and when you drag your heels, they are the type that lets you quit running.
 Another benefit: these kind-hearted shepherds are people's dogs, designed for their owners and the easiest breed to breed.
 Also consider: Shetland Sheepdog (a.k.a.
 "Shelties").
 These Lassie look very fast and like to start in a vast space.